xcp-ng/xcp-ng-org/docs/updates.md

 If your version is lower than `8.2`, it will not receive updates anymore.
 To keep benefiting from bugfixes and security fixes you need to [upgrade](upgrade.md).

 :::tip
-Exceptionally, XCP-ng 8.1 will continue to receive support until XCP-ng 8.3 is available.
+Exceptionally, XCP-ng 8.1 will continue to receive support until either XCP-ng 8.3 is available or until March 31 2021, whichever comes first.
 The general rule is to offer a transition period for you to upgrade after each new Standard release, a few months in general.
 :::

 ## Prerequisites